reportportal/client-javascript/README.md

 Parameter | Description
 --------- | -----------
 endTime  | (optional) end time of launch.
-Default: rpClient.helpers.now() status    | (optional) status of launch, one of "", "PASSED", "FAILED", "STOPPED", "SKIPPED", "RESTED", "CANCELLED".
-Default: "".
+Default: rpClient.helpers.now() status    | (optional) status of launch, one of "", "PASSED", "FAILED", "STOPPED", "SKIPPED", "INTERRUPTED", "CANCELLED".

 ### getPromiseFinishAllItems
 getPromiseFinishAllItems - returns promise that contains status about all data has been sent to the Report Protal.